Modeling a Property Tax Abatement in Real Estate

 We often field questions around how to model property tax abatements.
-This is a concept we’ve addressed in our All-in-One forum and a question around valuing property tax abatements came up recently in our A.CRE Accelerator Advanced Concepts course.
+This is a concept we’ve addressed in our Accelerator forum and a question around valuing property tax abatements came up recently in our A.CRE Accelerator Advanced Concepts course.
 So I thought it worthwhile to write a post specifically addressing techniques for modeling property tax abatements in real estate.

 Specifically, in this post I show you how to value a property benefited by a property tax abatement as well as how to properly account for the abatement in the residual value of a real estate DCF.